spryker/spryker-docs/docs/scos/dev/guidelines/project-development-guidelines.md

 ## Development and tests

-Starting from the first day of development, write tests for all the customization you implement.

-We provides infrastructure for unit, functional, and acceptance tests.
+Starting from the first day of development, write tests for all the customizations you implement.
+We provide infrastructure for unit, functional, and acceptance tests.

-## CI/CD
+## Implement CI/CD

-Starting from the first day of development, we recommend establishing an incremental development process based on CI/CD and the tests mentioned in the previous section. (including tests that stated above).
+Starting from the first day of development, we recommend establishing an incremental development process based on CI/CD and the tests mentioned in the previous section.

 ## Establish coding standards

 Before you start developing, establish coding standards.
 Implement code checks based on the standards into your CI/CD.
 The default code checks shipped with Spryker are located in `/config/install/sniffs.yml`.
 You might want to add more checks that are based on your project's requirements.

-Make sure that code that breaks the pipeline - can not be merged until fixed.
+Make sure that code can't be merged until it corresponds to your coding standards.